Time flies like an arrow; fruit flies like a banana: History

 The verse is popular as a specimen of didactic humor trading on syntactic ambiguity.
-Like the poem The Chaos, by Gerard Nolst Trenité, its themes are popular among practitioners and students in fields such as natural language processing and linguistics.
+Like the poem "The Chaos" by Gerard Nolst Trenité, its themes are popular among practitioners and students in fields such as natural language processing and linguistics.

 Other attributions

-The saying is sometimes attributed to Groucho Marx, but according to The Yale Book of Quotations, there is no reason to believe Groucho actually said this.
-Instead, it traces the Groucho attribution to a post from July 9, 1982 on the Usenet group net.jokes; however, the closest match in the Google Groups archives is really dated to September 8, and does not mention Groucho.
+The saying is sometimes attributed to Groucho Marx, but according to The Yale Book of Quotations, there is no reason to believe Marx actually said this.
+Instead, it traces the Marx attribution to a post from July 9, 1982, on the Usenet group net.jokes; however, the closest match in the Google Groups archives is really dated to September 8, and does not mention Marx.

 Use in linguistics

 The saying is used as a linguistic example of antanaclasis, the stylistic trope of repeating a single word, but with a different meaning each time.

 It is also used as an example of punning.
 The wordplay is based on the distinct meanings of the two occurrences of the word flies (the verb "travel through the air" and the noun for certain insects), and of the word like (the preposition "similarly to" and the verb "enjoy").
 For example, the second clause can be read as "fruit travels through the air similar to a banana" or as "certain insects enjoy a banana".

 This is an example of a garden-path sentence, a phrase that the reader or listener normally begins to parse according to one grammatical structure, and is then forced to back up and reparse when the sentence ends in an unexpected way.